Brioche for Easter

 Next Level

-A classic French brioche bread that you can elevate for Easter with crushed sugar Easter eggs and eggs.
+A classic French brioche bread that you can enhance for Easter with crushed sugar Easter eggs and eggs.
 Discover the full recipe here!

-A classic French brioche bread that you can elevate for Easter with crushed sugar Easter eggs and eggs.
+A classic French brioche bread that you can enhance for Easter with crushed sugar Easter eggs and eggs.
 Discover the full recipe here!

 Kitchen must haves